microsoft/TypeScript-Website/packages/documentation/copy/en/reference/Mixins.md

   y = 0;
 }

+interface Player {
+   shouldFreeze: boolean;
+}

-// The Player class does not have the decorator's type merged: const player = new Player();
+// The Player class does have the decorator's type merged: const player = new Player();
 player.shouldFreeze;

-// It the runtime aspect could be manually replicated via
-// type composition or interface merging. type FreezablePlayer = typeof Player & { shouldFreeze: boolean };

-const playerTwo = (new Player() as unknown) as FreezablePlayer;
-playerTwo.shouldFreeze;
 ```

+This pattern relies less on the compiler, and more on your codebase to ensure both runtime and type-system are correctly kept in sync.

+## Constraints

+The mixin pattern is supported natively inside the TypeScript compiler by code flow analysis.
+There are a few cases where you can hit the edges of the native support.

 #### Static Property Mixins [`#17829`](https://github.com/microsoft/TypeScript/issues/17829)